microsoft/opensource-management-portal/README.md

 - In-memory session and link providers enable an easier local development experience.
 As a result, you *must* configure a link provider type and a session type in settings.
   - SESSION_PROVIDER should be explicitly set to `redis`

+## Breaking changes with historical repo metadata

+- Prior to late 2017, newly created repos stored metadata that included the org name and repo name requested but _not_ the repo ID of the repo when created.
+The current implementation tries to use the repo ID as an entity lookup value and so will fail on historical data.

 ### Removed features and functions